Telling Time

 Reading analog and digital clocks to determine the current time in hours, half hours, quarter hours, and five-minute intervals.

-Why is Telling Time important?
+What is the Telling Time formula?

 Prerequisites